stratmann/REMD/README.md

 By default, the user can provide a sequence file, the script will create a reference structure (PDB file) and a topology file.
 To lunch the REMD users must provide also temperature reference (for each replic).
-Then a minimization, equilibration and md production with gromacs with the force field Amber 96 are made
+Then a minimization, equilibration and md production with gromacs with the force field Amber 96 (by default) are made
 ```
  main.py -seq seq.txt -temperature "300 318 337.97 358.81 380.85 404.27 429.12 455.50"